 Note that the large size of integers involved in this problem may require the use of 64-bit integer data types (e.g., a

 In C++, compiling with additional options can help catch these.

 Floating point numbers

 - Any NaNs (ex. taking the square root of a negative number)?

-- Write a test case generator and a (simpler) slow solution and compare the outputs
+- Write a test case generator and compare the outputs of your solution against that of a (simpler) slow solution, or a model solution if available.

 - Any undefined behavior? (see above)